Also known as: DXA, DEXA, dual energy x-ray absorptiometry, bone densitometry.

 What happens during the procedure?

-Your child will lie on a padded X-ray table and ask to be completely still, while a machine is used to scan the bones (it usually takes 30-45 minutes).
-The scan usually examines the spine or hip, though sometimes the whole body is examined.
-If your child is younger than 5 years he/she might require to be fed, or be given a mild sedative before the scan.
+Your child will lie on a padded X-ray table and ask to be completely still, while a machine is used to scan the bones (it usually takes 15-30 minutes).
+The scan usually examines the spine and the whole body.
+If your child is younger than 5 years, he/she might require to be fed, or be given a mild sedative before the scan.

 Is any special preparation needed?

-Your child should wear comfortable clothing and all jewelry (or metal objects) should be removed.
-Calcium supplements should be avoided for 24 hours before the test, and if your child has had a test using barium or contrast dye, the scan will be postponed for 10-14 days.
+Your child should wear comfortable clothing, and all jewelry (or metal objects) should be removed.
+Calcium supplements should be avoided for 24 hours before the test, and if your child has had a test using barium or oral contrast, the scan will be postponed for 10-14 days.

 What are the risk factors?

-The DEXA scan is a low dose X-ray, using much less radiation than a regular X-ray.
-With radiation there is a very slight risk of cancer, however the benefit of the study usually outways the risk.
+The DEXA scan is a low dose X-ray, and radiation is similar to a chest X-ray.
 You can discuss this with your pediatric radiologist if you require any further information.
-A risk exists to an unborn fetus if the scan is performed on a pregnant women.